 The following wikimedia help page is a wealth of wiki text formatting information.

-Starting an Article
+Starting an article

 Whenever you follow a link to a page that does not exist, you will be brought to a blank edit box where you can create a new page.
 Alternately, you can edit the URL in the address bar at the top of the screen and enter the article name after title=.

-To begin writing a new article, all you to do is start typing in the text in the edit box, preview your work and the save it.
+To begin writing a new article, all you need to do is start typing in the text in the edit box, preview your work and the save it.

 If all you want to do is edit an existing article, each page will have a special edit button at the top of each article.
 Click on that to edit the respective article.
 You may also see edit links near sub headings that allow you to edit only part of the page.